-The Council may accept a Payment for all or part of the affordable housing obligation imposed by this Section.
+The Town Council, or the Planning Board, in circumstances where the Planning Board has final authority, may accept a Payment for all or part of the affordable housing obligation imposed by this Section.
 A Payment may be approved if:

-- 1. the calculation of the housing obligation results in a fractional number of units, in which case the fractional amount shall be fulfilled with a payment in lieu; or - 2. the payment provides opportunity for an equivalent or greater amount of Affordable Dwelling Units in a way that the Town Council determines better achieves the goals, objectives, and policies of the Comprehensive Plan.
+- 1. the calculation of the housing obligation results in a fractional number of units, in which case the fractional amount shall be fulfilled with a payment in lieu; or - 2. the payment provides opportunity for an equivalent or greater amount of Affordable Dwelling Units in a way that the Town Council, or the Planning Board, in circumstances where the Planning Board has final authority, determines better achieves the goals, objectives, and policies of the Comprehensive Plan.